infinitered/nsfwjs/README.md

 Here is how to install the default model on a website:

-1. Download the project by either downloading as zip or cloning `git clone https://github.com/infinitered/nsfwjs.git`. **_If downloading as zip does not work use cloning._**
+1. Download the project by either downloading as zip or cloning `git clone https://github.com/infinitered/nsfwjs.git`.
 2. Extract the `models` folder from the root of the project and drop it in the `public` directory of your web application to serve them as static files along side your website.
 (You can host it anywhere such as on a s3 bucket as long as you can access it via URL).
 3. Retrieve the URL and put it into `nsfwjs.load()`.
 For example: `nsfwjs.load(https://yourwebsite.com/models/mobilenet_v2/model.json)`.